adoptium/infrastructure/docs/Setup-TRSS.md

 ### Steps to run the service

-1. Clone the [aqa-test-tools](https://github.com/adoptium/aqa-test-tools) repository and `cd` into it
+1. On the filesystem created for the TRSS service (see this [step](https://github.com/adoptium/infrastructure/blob/master/docs/Setup-TRSS.md#pre-setup-recommendations)), clone the [aqa-test-tools](https://github.com/adoptium/aqa-test-tools) repository and `cd` into it.

 2. Move the `trssConf.json` file you created [earlier](https://github.com/adoptium/infrastructure/blob/master/docs/Setup-TRSS.md#Connecting-to-Jenkins) into `aqa-test-tools/TestResultSummaryService/`

-3. From the top level directory of the repository run `npm run docker &`
+3. From the top level directory of the repository run `npm run docker &`.
+FYI the directory `$PWD/aqa-test-tools/mongo/data` is mapped to `/data/db` inside the aqa-test-tools-mongo docker container, this directory will be where mongo stores its data.
+See the [docker-compose.yml](https://github.com/adoptium/aqa-test-tools/blob/master/docker-compose.yml) for more details.

 4. If your `nginx` configuration is setup correctly, run `nginx -s reload`.